Skip to content

 Collation and character set

 The default collation and character set for the database cluster is en_US.UTF-8.
-This can be configured in the nais.yaml file under the spec.postgres.databases.collation field.
+This can be configured in the postgres.yaml file under the spec.database.collation field.

 ...